 We see great value in Recycling Technologies' solution for recycling plastic waste.
 The talented management team have developed a commercially attractive solution to recycle plastic waste which has the potnetial to scale rapidly.
 We look forward to supporting Recycling Technologies to build a business that will provide industrial quantities of recycled plastic feedstock, critical for the future of plastics manufacturing.

 About Recycling Technologies:

-Recycling Technologies was established in 2011 to develop an idea originating at the University of Warwick to convert mixed waste plastic into a chemical feedstock using pyrolysis.
-The idea started as a research project led by Professor Jan Baeyens, a Visiting Professor at Warwick, along with the School of Engineering, and an early test rig was designed and developed.
-After the Warwick concept and research was transferred to Recycling Technologies, the development was supported by leading engineering partners and backed by grant and angel funding from the team and private investors, including from the Minerva Business Angel Network run by the University of Warwick Science Park.
+Recycling Technologies was established in 2011 to develop an idea originating at the University of Warwick to eliminate the need for mechanical separation of waste plastics before recycling by converting the entire stream into a chemical feedstock using pyrolysis.
+It started as an internal proof-of-concept project led by Professor Jonathan Seville, former Dean of the School of Engineering at Warwick, and trialled on a Science City funded pyrolysis test rig.
+After the Warwick concept was proved, the research was transferred to Recycling Technologies, and the development continued supported by leading engineering partners and backed by grant and angel funding from the team and private investors, including from the Minerva Business Angel Network run by the University of Warwick Science Park.

 About Warwick Ventures: